jbutcher2002/3D-Models/SpaceFighter/ReadMe.txt

 I think I put in 5 or 6 flap settings.
 Flaps full down is VTOL.
 Flaps up one produces foreward thrust.
 Flaps up full is full thrust, and will max out at mach 4.6  Rudder is touchie at speed, but such is the price for VTOL in P3D.
-Kelly's auto ILS aproach guage
+Kelly's auto ILS aproach guage, sim rate, and auto pilot guages all work, but are being replaced by newer avionics.

 Virtual Cockpit is work in progress.
-Im adding animated controls, afterburner effects, landing gear, and custom panel.
+Im adding animated controls, afterburner effects, landing gear, and the F-111 ground following radar.
+Im reworking some guages from version 5, and FS2020 to make the VC one of the most realistic.

 Installation.
 DISCLAMER.
 Use of these & any subsiquent add-on files is undertaken entierly at your own risk.
 The designers and anyone offering technical advice,